 Love it or hate it, remote working is with us for the long haul.
-Almost half the Australian workforce were sent home in March last year – and many of us won’t be returning to the office on the same terms.
-The ‘who’s who’ of big brands have already rewritten their work-from-home policies: Google is allowing it until September; half of Facebook’s employees will be doing it within the next five to 10 years; and Twitter has told staff they can stay home indefinitely.
+Almost half the Australian workforce were sent home in March 2020 – and many of us won’t be returning to the office on the same terms.
+The ‘who’s who’ of big brands have already rewritten their work from home policies: Google is allowing it until September; half of Facebook’s employees will be doing it within the next five to 10 years; and Twitter has told staff they can stay home indefinitely.
 Employers elsewhere are now more open to flexible work arrangements than they might have been pre-pandemic.

-High performance coaches are knee deep in this conversation with clients around the globe as we all get targeted about how to create, connect and readjust to what is the new normal for 2021 (and beyond).
-The home office is here to stay – so if you’re wanting to be known as someone who is thriving whilst working remotely, here are six strategies that will support you.
+High-performance coaches are knee-deep in this conversation with clients around the globe as we all get targeted about how to create, connect and readjust to what's the 'new normal for 2021' (and beyond).
+The home office is here to stay – so if you’re wanting to be known as someone who's thriving while working remotely, here are six strategies that'll support you:

-2. Create a schedule.
-Studies have found that remote workers tend to put in extra hours, probably because they struggle to switch off in their hybrid home-office.
-Have definite start times and end times and consider setting an alarm for breaks to avoid that ‘always-on’ feeling that can lead to burnout.
+2. Create a schedule – Studies have found that remote workers tend to put in extra hours, probably because they struggle to switch off in their hybrid home office.
+Have definite start and end times, and consider setting an alarm for breaks to avoid that ‘always-on’ feeling that can lead to burnout.

 we work most effectively in short bursts.
 The Pomodoro Technique, for example, has you working for 25 minutes, taking a five-minute break, and then starting the cycle again, with a longer break every two hours.
 Apps like Focus Keeper